jcraigk/phishin/README.md

 docker exec -u postgres phishin_pg_1 psql phishin postgres -f docker-entrypoint-initdb.d/dump.sql
 ```

-5. Create a folder named `content` in your local `phishin` folder to store mp3s, pngs, etc. Place the `tracks` and `import` folders from the Fixtures Pack inside the `content` folder.
-Symlink it to your public folder: `ln -s ./content/tracks/audio_files public/audio`.
-If you run Rails outside Docker, set its location as `APP_CONTENT_PATH` in `.env`.
+5. Create a folder named `content` in the local project folder.
+Place the `tracks` and `import` folders from the Fixtures Pack inside.
+Symlink the `tracks/audio_files` folder as `audio` in your public folder: `ln -s ./content/tracks/audio_files public/audio`.
+If you run Rails outside Docker, set `APP_CONTENT_PATH` in `.env` as the absolute path to your `content` folder.

 6. If you want to run the Postgres database in Docker and develop the app natively (recommended), you can spin it up like this: